-If you have moved to a new area and you have your family in tow there are always a few things you need to do in order to ensure a smooth transition to a new place.
+If you have moved to a new area and you have your family in tow, and you’re wondering how to choose a dentist in the UK.
+Then there are always a few things you need to do in order to ensure a smooth transition to a new place.
 One of these is choosing a dentist as you never know when you might need one.

 Checklist before settling on your new dentist